Klaynie/LearnToCodeAsGroup/README.md

 ## Acknowledgements

 The lessons are intended to be a "Cheat Sheet" of the book "Think Python" from Allen Downey.
-For comperhensive explanation of the topics please check out his work.
+For comprehensive explanation of the topics please check out his work.
 You can access the book on the website https://greenteapress.com/wp/think-python-2e/

 Additional notes and remarks are added by advice taken from discussions with my friends and colleagues and watching/reading <a href="http://www.cleancoder.com/products">Uncle Bob Martin</a>.

 ## Special Thanks

 Special shout out goes to my friends <a href="https://github.com/tfelix">tfelix</a>, <a href="https://github.com/domiimob">domiimob</a> and <a href="https://github.com/Feliys">Feliys</a>, who are passionate coders with a big heart for all things programming.
-They took many hours out of their lives to help me getting started with progamming and gave me valuable feedback along the way.
+They took many hours out of their lives to help me getting started with programming and gave me valuable feedback along the way.
 Without them I would not be where I am today.